housecurve/housecurve.github.io/docs/manual/plot_setup.md

 [Coherence Blanking](#coherence-blanking) also affects how the Target Curve is positioned.
 Portions of the measurement below the blanking threshold are ignored for fitting.

-When automatic fitting is disabled, the curve can be manually positioned by setting a desired dB level at 100 Hz.
-This is useful when separately adjusting speakers to a common level, such as main speakers and a subwoofer.
+When automatic fitting is disabled, the curve can be manually positioned by setting a desired dB level.
+This is useful when you don't want the curve to move, for example, when applying room correction to left and right speakers separately.

 ## Plot Mode
 HouseCurve can display measurements to suit a given task.